Hochschule Bonn-Rhein-Sieg University of Applied Sciences: General Information

 The Hochschule Bonn-Rhein-Sieg was founded on 1 January 1995 by the German Federal State of North Rhine-Westphalia.
 Its formal establishment was part of an agreement that compensated Bonn for its loss of status as capital of the Federal Republic of Germany.
 Until the end of 2004, the University of Applied Sciences was funded by the Federal Government of Germany.
-From 2005 it became an establishment of the German Federal State of North Rhine-Westphalia; since 1 January 2007 it has been an autonomous body of public law as defined by the German Higher Education Autonomy Act (Hochschulfreiheitsgesetz, HfG).The University of Applied Sciences was renamed into “Hochschule Bonn-Rhein-Sieg” on 1 January 2009, with the abbreviation being “H-BRS”.
+From 2005 it became an establishment of the German Federal State of North Rhine-Westphalia; since 1 January 2007 it has been an autonomous body of public law as defined by the German Higher Education Autonomy Act (Hochschulfreiheitsgesetz, HfG).The University of Applied Sciences was renamed “Hochschule Bonn-Rhein-Sieg” on 1 January 2009, with the abbreviation being “H-BRS”.
 In October 2011, Hochschule Bonn-Rhein-Sieg joined the European University Association (EUA).

 Locations

-The University comprises three locations, including five departments.
+The university comprises three locations, including five departments.
 The Departments of Computer Science as well as Electrical Engineering, Mechanical Engineering and Technical Journalism (EMT)are located at Sankt Augustin, the Department of Natural Sciences can be found at Rheinbach and the Department of Management Sciences is located at both campuses.
 The Hennef site houses the Department of Social Security Studies.
 Bonn-Rhein-Sieg University's administrative buildings are located at the Sankt Augustin site.
 In Bonn the University of Applied Sciences runs the Bonn-Aachen International Center for Information Technology (B-IT) in collaboration with Aachen Technical University (Rheinisch-Westfälische Technische Hochschule) and the University of Bonn (Rheinische Friedrich-Wilhelms-Universität).